-Figure 1-1, DevOps Lemniscaat.
+Figure 1-1, DevOps Lemniscate.

 The DevOps lemniscate provides an overview of the phases to be followed to continuously produce software.
-The DevOps Lemniscate is therefore a good basis for defining the concept of Continuous Learning.
+The DevOps Lemniscate is therefore a good basis for defining the DevOps assessments.
+Continuous Assessment is one of the aspect areas of the Continuous Everything concept.

-Continuous Learning is one of the aspect areas of the Continuous Everything concept.
-The CE concept describes all phases of the DevOps Lemniscate in the form of activities to be performed continuously.
-Table 1-1 shows the relationship between the steps of the DevOps Lemniscate and the Continuous Everything aspect areas.
+This concept describes all phases of the DevOps Lemniscate in the form of activities to be performed continuously.
+Table 1-1 shows the relationship between the steps of the DevOps lemniscate and the Continuous Everything aspect areas.